hibernate/hibernate-orm/working-5.0-migration-guide.md

 Simply returning false from `ManyToOne#isValid` would instead lead to a misleading exception message, which would at least have the proper context to know the property name/path.
 * Should `org.hibernate.boot.MetadataBuilder` be folded into `org.hibernate.boot.MetadataSources`?
+* Consider an additional "naming strategy contract" specifically for logical naming.
+This would be non-pluggable, and would be the thing that generates the names we use to cross-reference and locate tables, columns, etc.